It’s not always the prince you want to go to the ball to meet.

 Ash is quite the strong heroine.
 She knows when keeping quiet will save her hassle, and she knows when speaking her mind will release her frustrations.
 Through her Lo demonstrates the difference between a small crush and real love, and whilst a lot of the lessons may not be so relative to real life, for their fairy basis, the overall idea is relevant.

-Some girls do not wish for a prince, and as Lo tells us, that’s completely fine.
+Some girls do not wish for a prince, and as Lo explains, that’s completely fine.

 August 13, 2012, 11:14 am